City ends negotiations on planned redevelopment of Evans-Fintube property

 The decision comes four months after Team Alchemy, the development group led locally by Be Good Development Partners, informed TAEO that real estate development consultant Michael Collins and J.E.
 Dunn Capital Partners would no longer have predevelopment roles with Team Alchemy.

-In response, the city gave Team Alchemy 30 days — later extended to 120 — to find new partners that could provide the same expertise, experience and financial resources as their original ones.
+In response, the city gave Team Alchemy 30 days — later extended to 120 — to find new partners who could provide the same expertise, experience and financial resources as their original ones.

 Team Alchemy responded to the city’s request on June 1.
 The response did not include the information requested by the city.